 Like many metropolitan areas in the Midwest, Grand Rapids-Wyoming has invested in its healthcare and pharmaceutical industry.
 Companies such as Perrigo, Mercy Health or Spectrum Health—a top employer in West Michigan with around 31,000 people working in its hospitals, clinics and urgent care facilities—are particularly active in the region.

 Columbus is consistently listed as one of the best places for startups and tech businesses.
-For instance, to lease a coworking space here, entrepreneurs need to spend, on average, less than 3% of the median income.
+For instance, coworking spaces in Columbus cost entrepreneurs, on average, less than 3% of the median income to rent.
 What’s more, in 2018, the survival rate for startups with less than five employees was roughly 65%.
 Home to one of the largest venture capital funds in the Midwest, Columbus has the money to back some of these entrepreneurial ambitions.
 Millennials working in the Columbus metro area can seek jobs in a diverse range of industries—from tech to brewing, manufacturing, retail, or e-commerce.

 Between 2014 and 2018, the number of residents between the ages of 25 and 34 in the Nashville-Davidson-Murfreesboro-Franklin metropolitan area grew by 11.4%; now millennials make up about 15% of the region’s overall population.